RavenousLegs

 Foggy mornings in Bir, Himachal Pradesh

-I started exploring the place on foot after I settled in.
-The silent roads gave me ample space to enjoy my solitude in the serenity of Bir.
+After settling in, I began exploring the place on foot.
+The quiet roads provided ample space for me to enjoy my solitude in the serene atmosphere of Bir.

 Buddhist prayer flags on roads in Bir, Himachal Pradesh